-In October 2008, the Company entered into a \$15 million common stock purchase agreement with Fusion Capital Fund II, LLC ("Fusion Capital"), an Illinois limited liability company.
-Concurrently with entering into the common stock purchase agreement, the Company entered into a registration rights agreement with Fusion Capital.
+Concurrent to entering into the common stock purchase agreement, the Company entered into a registration rights agreement with Fusion Capital.
 Under the registration rights agreement, Aastrom agreed to file a registration statement related to the transaction with the U.S. Securities & Exchange Commission ("SEC") covering the shares that have been issued or may be issued to Fusion Capital under the common stock purchase agreement.
 The SEC declared this registration statement to be effective on November 26, 2008.
-The Company has the right over a 25-month period (beginning on the date the SEC declared the registration statement to be effective) to sell shares of Aastrom common stock to Fusion Capital from time to time in amounts between \$60,000 and \$2 million, depending on certain conditions as set forth in the agreement, up to an aggregate of \$15 million.
-The number of shares to be issued to Fusion Capital during each sale will be determined based on a stock price ("Purchase Price") that is the lower of the (a) the lowest sale price of common stock on the purchase date or (b) the arithmetic average of the three (3) lowest closing sale prices of common stock during the twelve (12) consecutive business days (ten (10) days in certain circumstances) ending on the business day immediately preceding the purchase date (to be appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction).
-The Company will control the timing and amount of any sales of shares to Fusion Capital.
-In order to comply with Nasdaq Capital Market rules, Aastrom cannot issue to Fusion Capital more than 19.99% of outstanding common stock shares as of October 27, 2008 without shareholder approval, which Aastrom does not intend to seek.
+The Company had the right over a 25-month period (beginning on the date the SEC declared the registration statement to be effective) to sell shares of Aastrom common stock to Fusion Capital from time to time in amounts between \$60,000 and \$2 million, depending on certain conditions as set forth in the agreement, up to an aggregate of \$15 million.
+The number of shares that could be issued to Fusion Capital during each sale was determined based on a stock price ("Purchase Price") that was the lower of the (a) the lowest sale price of common stock on the purchase date or (b) the arithmetic average of the three (3) lowest closing sale prices of common stock during the twelve (12) consecutive business days (ten (10) days in certain circumstances) ending on the business day immediately preceding the purchase date (to be appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction).
+The Company controlled the timing and amount of the sales of shares to Fusion Capital.

-Pursuant to the common stock purchase agreement with Fusion Capital, there are certain events of default which, if such an event would occur, would eliminate the obligation of Fusion Capital to purchase shares from the Company.
-Such events include, but are not limited to, (i) shares of the Company's common stock not being listed on any one of several stock exchanges outlined in the agreement and (ii) a "material adverse change" in the Company's business or operations.
-In addition, Fusion Capital shall not have the obligation to purchase any shares of the Company's common stock on any business day that the Purchase Price of the Company's common stock is below \$0.10.
-The common stock purchase agreement may be terminated by Aastrom at any time at the Company's discretion without any cost to Aastrom.
-There are no negative covenants, restrictions on future fundings, penalties or liquidated damages in the agreement.
+Pursuant to the common stock purchase agreement with Fusion Capital, there were certain events of default which, if such an event were to occur, would eliminate the obligation of Fusion Capital to purchase shares from the Company.
+Such events included, but were not limited to, (i) shares of the Company's common stock not being listed on any one of several stock exchanges outlined in the agreement and (ii) a "material adverse change" in the Company's business or operations.
+In addition, Fusion Capital did not have the obligation to purchase any shares of the Company's common stock on any business day that the Purchase Price of the Company's common stock was below \$0.10.
+The common stock purchase agreement could be terminated by Aastrom at any time at the Company's discretion without any cost to Aastrom.
+There were no negative covenants, restrictions on future fundings, penalties or liquidated damages in the agreement.
 The proceeds received by the Company under the common stock purchase agreement will be used to conduct operations and continue to conduct the Company's clinical development programs.

 In consideration for entering into the agreement, upon execution of the common stock purchase agreement in October 2008, Aastrom issued to Fusion Capital 1,936,317 shares of the Company's common stock as a commitment fee.
-Also, Aastrom will issue to Fusion Capital an additional 1,936,317 shares as a commitment fee pro rata as the Company receives up to the \$15 million of future funding.
+Also, Aastrom issued to Fusion Capital an additional 1,113,835 shares as a pro rata commitment fee.

-Through December 31, 2008, 5,117,694 shares of the Company's common stock (including 2,074,440 shares related to its commitment fee) were issued to Fusion Capital for net proceeds of \$1,035,000.
+Through March 31, 2009, 21,783,142 shares of the Company's common stock (including 2,887,689 shares related to its commitment fee) were issued to Fusion Capital for net proceeds of \$7,335,000.

-During the month ended January 31, 2009, 6,026,202 shares of the Company's common stock (including 296,900 shares related to its commitment fee) were issued to Fusion Capital for net proceeds of \$2,300,000.
+During April 2009, 3,959,674 shares of the Company's common stock (including 162,463 shares related to its commitment fee) were issued to Fusion Capital for net proceeds of \$1,259,000.
+On April 29, 2009, the Company issued the final registered shares available under the common stock purchase agreement with Fusion Capital.